Nidhinsha/Book-Finder/README.md

 # Book Finder App

 Book Finder is a simple full-stack web application that allows users to search for books using the Google Books API.
 The application consists of a backend built with Node.js and Express, which interacts with the Google Books API to fetch book data.
-The front end is built with React.js and TypeScript, allowing users to enter a search query and display a list of books based on their search.
+The frontend is built with React.js and TypeScript, allowing users to enter a search query and display a list of books based on their search.

 ## Installation